 - Contribution to funds permitted by the Government

-- Donations to institutes permitted by the Government etc.
+- Donations to institutes permitted by the Government etc.;

-Key Differences Between Tax Credits vs Tax Deductions
+Key Differences Between Tax Credits and Deductions

-|Basis for Comparison between tax credits vs tax deductions||Tax Deduction||Tax Credit|
+|Basis for Comparison||Tax Deduction||Tax Credit|

-|Meaning||These are deductions which help in reducing the overall taxable income applicable for tax.||It is a tax incentive whereby the taxpayer is able to deduct the amount of tax under specific circumstances.|
+|Meaning||These are deductions that help in reducing the overall taxable income applicable for tax.||It is a tax incentive whereby the taxpayer is able to deduct the amount of tax under specific circumstances.|

-|Benefits||Helps in reducing taxable income||It is an obligation in payment of taxes.|
+|Benefits||Helps in reducing taxable income||It is an obligation to payment of taxes.|

-|Point of adjustment||Adjusted before application of the tax rate.||Adjusted after the tax due is ascertained.|
+|Point of adjustment||Adjusted before application of the tax rate;||Adjusted after the tax due is ascertained.|

-|Tax Saving||It reduces tax by a marginal percentage||The tax reduction is applicable on a dollar to dollar basis.|
+|Tax Saving||It reduces tax by a marginal percentage.||The tax reduction is applicable on a dollar to dollar basis.|

-|Reason of existence||It is offered due to variety of expenses borne by the tax payer||This is due to tax already deposited with the tax authorities or specific circumstances.|
+|Reason of existence||It is offered due to a variety of expenses borne by the taxpayer||It is due to tax already deposited with the tax authorities or specific circumstances.|